Bidirectional Decoding

 (dynamic environment)

-In particular, we observe that open loop action decoding often struggles with precision even in the static setting.
 Our next task for the robot is to drop a toy into a plastic cup.
 In the dynamic setting, this cup is moved by hand as the robot carries out the task.
-In both static and dynamic settings, BID achieves over 2x improvement in success rate compared to random sampling in open loop.

 Simulation Experiments: Stochastic Action Noises

 In simulation, we evaluate BID on the Push-T, RoboMimic, and 4-Object Franka Kitchen tasks.
-Below, we provide sample behaviors of the four methods on PushT, Franka Kitchen, Square and ToolHang tasks in a stochastic environment.
+Below, we provide sample behaviors in stochastic environments.

 Vanilla Open-Loop